gabrieldss/react_hooks-redux_project/README.md

-# Project of Topics in Computing - REACT HOOKS
+# Project of Topics in Computing - REACT (HOOKS & REDUX)

 ### Initialize project:
 **1.** Open in Visual Studio Code or other IDE of your preference;